-- NCI supports two Cancer Model Development Centers (CMDCs) to generate cancer models originating from patient tissues.
+- NCI supports four Cancer Model Development Centers (CMDCs) to generate cancer models originating from patient tissues.
 HCMI is a part of the Precision Oncology efforts and contributes to NCI’s Cancer Moonshot Initiative.

-- Cancer Research UK (CRUK) and Wellcome Trust Sanger Institute (WSI) are co-funding model generation as well as clinical and molecular characterization of cancer organoids for the United Kingdom’s arm of the HCMI.
+- Cancer Research UK (CRUK) and Wellcome Trust Sanger Institute (WSI) are supporting model generation as well as clinical and molecular characterization of cancer organoids.

-- The foundation Hubrecht Organoid Technology (HUB) is generating cancer models and collecting associated clinical and molecular characterization data as the Netherlands’ contribution to the HCMI.
+- The foundation Hubrecht Organoid Technology (HUB) is generating cancer models and collecting case-associated clinical and molecular characterization data.

 The initiative has the following objectives:

-- to provide a resource of novel cancer models to the research community that are characterized with clinical and molecular data.
+- to provide a resource of novel cancer models to the research community that are characterized with clinical, biospecimen, and molecular data.

-- to make resources including protocols used for model development, SOPs, and other model-associated support available.
+- to make resources including protocols used for model development, SOPs, templates for informed consent, and clinical data case report forms (CRFs) available.